BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Comparison with the 3D BPS Lie algebra and cohomological integrality for 2CY categories

 \subsection{BPS Lie algebras for Jacobi algebras}

 The BPS Lie algebra associated to a quiver with general potential, or Jacobi algebra, was defined in \cite[\S 6.1, Corollary 6.11]{davison2020cohomological}.
 We briefly recall the definitions, and refer to \cite{kontsevich2010cohomological,davison2017critical,davison2020cohomological} for background and full details.
-While the theory we present here, as in the rest of the paper, can readily be lifted to categories of (monodromic) mixed Hodge modules/mixed Hodge structures, we describe everything at the level of perverse sheaves/vector spaces.
+While the theory we present here can readily be lifted to categories of (monodromic) mixed Hodge modules/mixed Hodge structures, as we have done in the rest of the paper, we describe everything at the level of perverse sheaves/vector spaces to avoid the introduction of \emph{monodromic} mixed Hodge modules, which become necessary to deal with vanishing cycle functors and the square-root of the Tate twist.

 Let $Q$ be a quiver, which we assume to be symmetric (i.e. for every pair of vertices $i,j\in Q_0$ we assume that there are as many arrows from $i$ to $j$ as there are from $j$ to $i$).
 We fix a bilinear form $\psi\colon \BoZ^{Q_0}\times \BoZ^{Q_0}\rightarrow \BoZ$ satisfying the condition